 MUSIC HONORS WEEKEND

 Prospective Music Majors: You may qualify for up to $25,000 per year in scholarship awards.
 Interested?
-Fill out and submit a NOTICE OF INTENT before November 1, 2014.
-We have extended the deadline to Monday, November 10th.
+Fill out and submit a NOTICE OF INTENT before Tuesday, November 15, 2016.
 Fill out and submit your NOTICE OF INTENT today!

-Cost is also an important factor in choosing a private university, so we want to let you know about special scholarships available for incoming freshmen music majors.
+Cost is also an important factor in choosing a private university, so we want to let you know about special scholarships available for high-achieving incoming freshmen and transfer music majors.
 These scholarships make the actual cost of a PLNU education much lower than you might expect.
-You may be eligible for one of the scholarships below, which can be added to the Music Departmetn Honors Scholarship Award.
+You may be eligible for one of the scholarships below, which can be added to the Music Department Honors Scholarship Award.

 · A Provost’s Scholarship Award of $8,000 is available if your weighted cumulative GPA is 3.70 or above, and your combined SAT is 1150 / composite ACT is at least 25.